7 Health Benefits of Cantaloupe You Didn’t Know About (and a Word of Caution)

 Foods high in fiber such as cantaloupe are filling, says Mujamdar, and filling foods help us feel satisfied, control hunger, and aid with weight control.
 Cantaloupe is naturally low in calories (about 60 calories in one-quarter of a melon) and contains no fat or cholesterol.
 The sweetness of the cantaloupe, which contains 14 grams of sugar per serving, can help satisfy cravings for something sweet, especially after a meal.
 “The bright color of the food also helps us eat with our eyes and enjoy our food,” says Majumdar.
 But don’t stop at melon—start loading your plate with the most filling fruits and veggies.

-Be sure to wash before consuming
+Be sure to wash before you cut

-- Journal of Cosmetic Dermatology: “A comparative study of the effects of retinol and retinoic acid on histological, molecular, and clinical properties of human skin.”
+- Journal of Cosmetic Dermatology: “A comparative study of the effects of retinol and retinoic acid on histological, molecular, and clinical properties of human skin”

-- Ophthalmology: “Genetic and Dietary Factors Influencing the Progression of Nuclear Cataract.”
+- Ophthalmology: “Genetic and Dietary Factors Influencing the Progression of Nuclear Cataract”

-- European Journal of Clinical Nutrition: “Associations between fruits, vegetables, vitamin A, β-carotene and flavonol dietary intake, and age-related macular degeneration in elderly women in Korea: the Fifth Korea National Health and Nutrition Examination Survey.”
+- European Journal of Clinical Nutrition: “Associations between fruits, vegetables, vitamin A, β-carotene and flavonol dietary intake, and age-related macular degeneration in elderly women in Korea: the Fifth Korea National Health and Nutrition Examination Survey”

-- The American Journal of Clinical Nutrition: “Dietary fiber intake and risk of colorectal cancer and incident and recurrent adenoma in the Prostate, Lung, Colorectal, and Ovarian Cancer Screening Trial.”
+- The American Journal of Clinical Nutrition: “Dietary fiber intake and risk of colorectal cancer and incident and recurrent adenoma in the Prostate, Lung, Colorectal, and Ovarian Cancer Screening Trial”